What is Karma?Coven of the Goddess

 Deeds and Intentions

-Karma basically involves our own deeds and intent and the condition of our Karma is a reflection of whether those deeds and intentions were either good or bad.
-It does though probably help to learn that the concept of Karma often concerns those who have beliefs which involve reincarnation.
-This is because we can have bad Karma not because of something bad we have done in this life but simply because our pre-incarnation self did!
+Karma basically involves our own deeds and intent, and the condition of our Karma is a reflection of whether those deeds and intentions were either good or bad.
+It does, though, probably help to learn that the concept of Karma often concerns those who have beliefs that involve reincarnation.
+This is because we can have bad Karma, not because of something bad we have done in this life but simply because our pre-incarnation self did!
 Karma, if you will, is genetic in nature.
 So, what you also have to remember is not just that your previous self can affect your future existence, but that your actions in this life can also affect you in the next!